Computing Use Requirements

 UCB Graduates or CED MS Students: Payment for use of the Computing Labs is required for each semester (Fall, Spring, and Summer).

 CED's MArch, MCP, or MLA students: MArch, MCP, or MLA students have access to the Computer Systems at CED for Fall and Spring semesters.

 MUD students: MUD students have Fall-Spring and Summer access to the Computing Labs.

 PhD Students: PhD students have the option of choosing between Computer Lab access or “print only” accounts.
 The “print only” allows PhD students to print to the Laser Printer in their room and remotely to 477.

 General Computing Policies

 By signing up for access, Users are stating they agree to abide by the Campus Computing Use policy as well as CED's posted and published policies.
-There are consequences related to not following these policies which are based on the level of policy violation, but could include: access removal (without any refund) to any or all facilities (Computer Labs, DFL and Shop) for the semester or up to a year.
-Furtherr, negligent behavior related to equipment may also be associated with additional fees to cover the cost of repair or replacement.
+There are consequences related to not following these policies, which could include: access removal (without any refund) to any or all facilities (Computer Labs, DFL and Shop) for the semester or up to a year.
+Further, negligent behavior related to equipment may also be associated with access removal and additional fees to cover the cost of repair or replacement.

 - The Campus and CED reserve the right to limit, restrict, or extend network, computing, and facilities access privileges.

 - Do not disable, break, or hack into CED or UCB systems.

-- Do not play around with the AV equipment or screens.
+- Do not break or remove AV equipment or screens.

 - Do not share your Cal1 Card card or CalNet identity with others.

 - CED computer and server systems are not considered private, and the Campus or CED may audit to check appropriate usage.

-- Computer users are not to save personal or data files to local CED computers.
-Save work frequently using the Cloud, Berkeley Box, or a detached drive/removable disk.
+- Save work frequently using the Cloud, Berkeley Box, or a detached drive/removable disk.